suparthghimire/Express-API-Typescript-Template/README.md

 ```

-> Disclaimar 1 : All packages used here are marked with `latest` flag, meaning the versions installed in your system at the time being might vary.
-This can mean if any breaking change has been introduced in these packages which hasn't been addressed in this template, might cause the template to not function properly.

-> Disclaimer 2: Commands below are setup for linux.
-If you are using this template in other OSs, you might need some changes.
-For example: `yarn clean` in windows will crash as `rm -rf` doesnt work on it.
-You might need to first install `rmraf` from npm and replace the existing yarn clean command.
+## Disclaimers

+### Version Variability

+**All packages used in this template are tagged with the *`latest`* flag.** This means the versions installed may vary over time.
+If a package introduces a breaking change that is not yet accommodated in this template, it may affect functionality.
+Consider specifying more stable version numbers in your `package.json` to mitigate this risk.

+### Operating System Compatibility
+**Commands in this template are designed for *`Linux`* environments.** Windows users might encounter issues, particularly with commands like `yarn clean` that use `rm -rf`.
+To adapt:
+- Install `rimraf` using your preffered package manager
+- Replace `rm -rf` in the `clean` script with `rimraf`.

 # Contributions
-Read about how to contribute [here](#)
+Read about how to contribute [here](https://github.com/suparthghimire/Express-API-Typescript-Template/blob/main/CONTRIBUTING.md)

-# FAQ
+# Frequently Asked Questions (FAQ)

-1. **Why use `yarn` and not `pnpm` or `bun`?**
+### Why choose `yarn` over `pnpm` or `bun`?
-- `pnpm` on my PC has always been slow (probably because my code resides in HDD instead of SSD). `yarn` has always worked and is faster on my PC, thus `yarn`.
-You can replace `yarn` with `pnpm` easily if you want.
-For `bun`, I think it needs more time to be a little bit more mature.
+**Yarn vs. Pnpm**: On my system, `pnpm` performs slower—likely due to my HDD setup versus SSD.
+Yarn provides a faster experience.
+**Yarn vs. Bun**: I prefer to use more established tools in production environments.
+Bun looks promising, but time will tell whether it is stable or not.

-2. **Why use this instead of NestJs?**
+### Why use this template instead of NestJS?
-- This is not a replacement for Nest.
-Nest is a framework.
-This is just a template to write scalable apis without adhering to a framework

-3. **How do i test?**
-- Tests are comming soon 😅

-4. **Can I use it without credit?**
-- Yes.
-This is a template with MIT license.
-Use it however you want.
-No credits required.
+**Template vs. Framework**: Unlike NestJS, which is a comprehensive framework, this project serves as a lightweight template.
+It allows developers to build scalable APIs without the constraints of a full framework, offering more flexibility.

+### How do I run tests?
+**Testing**: Test integration is in progress and will be available soon.
+This will allow for robust validation of your application's functionalities.

-5. **How do I use this as a template?**
+### Can I use this template without giving credit?
+**Licensing**: This template is released under the MIT license.
+You are free to use it in any of your projects without attribution.

+### How to use this template from GitHub?
+**Creating Your Project**:
-- In github you will see `Use as Template` button on top left.
-Click on it and choose the option that you want i.e. Either create new repository or open in codespace.
+- Click the `Use as Template` button located at the top left of the GitHub repository page.
+- Follow the prompts to create a new repository from this template or explore other options like opening in a Codespace.